prayujt/prayujt/README.md

 <!-- ### Hi there 👋 -->
 <p align="center">
   <samp>
 My name is Prayuj and I am an upcoming Software Engineer Intern @ Capital One!
-I am currently majoring in Computer Science and Mathematics with a minor in History at the University of Florida!
+I am currently double majoring in Computer Science and Mathematics with a minor in History at the University of Florida.
   </samp>
   <br/><br/>
   <img src="https://komarev.com/ghpvc/?username=prayujt&style=flat-square" alt="https://github.com/prayujt" />